Leader in shop window price display

 In France, companies can change the prices displayed in the window at any time, however, they must ensure that they respect certain rules.
 Indeed, if the price displayed in the window is different from the price charged at the checkout, this may constitute a misleading commercial practice and be punishable by law.
 Merchants must therefore be vigilant and regularly update their prices displayed in the window to avoid any problems.

-In France, companies are required to display the prices of all the products and services they offer in the window or at the entrance to their store.
+In France, businesses are required to display the prices of all the products and services they offer in the window or at the entrance to their store.
 This obligation concerns all companies, regardless of their sector of activity.

 Lansa Broadcast logo